 PPC vs. EPC

-PPC is the pay-per-click advertising model wherein advertisers pay the publisher each time their ads is clicked.
+PPC is the pay-per-click advertising model wherein advertisers pay the publisher each time their ads are clicked.
 Search Engine Advertising is one of the most important forms of PPC.

-So, if a PPC advertiser is offering $2 per click, it means that an advertiser pays $2 to a publisher whenever their ads get clicked.
+So, if a PPC advertiser is offering $2 per click, an advertiser pays $2 to a publisher whenever their ads get clicked.

-The PPC price is not fixed it depends on advertiser how much he is willing to pay, and also a lot of other things are considered.
+The PPC price is not fixed; it depends on the advertiser how much he is willing to pay, and also a lot of other things are considered.

-Whereas, EPC is concerned with the total commission that is generated and how many clicks it has used to do it.
+Whereas EPC is concerned with the total commission generated and how many clicks it has used to do it.

-Suppose, the total commission generated is $300 and the clicks triggered are 100, then the EPC comes out to be $3 per click.
-It is calculated whenever a specific action is completed by the user which generates commission for the publisher.
+Suppose the total commission generated is $300 and the clicks triggered are 100; the EPC comes out to be $3 per click.
+It is calculated whenever the user completes a specific action, which generates a commission for the publisher.

 This helps the publisher to know his expected income from AdSense and how he can increase his income.

-So, we see that Earnings per Click (EPC) is an important performance metrics that helps you to calculate the earnings on an internet marketing campaign.
+So, we see that Earnings per Click (EPC) is an important performance metric that helps you calculate the earnings on an internet marketing campaign.